 One of the best reasons to refinance your home is to take advantage of a lower interest rate.
 There isn’t an all-encompassing rule about how much a percentage change in interest rates should occur before you refinance, it all comes down to what’s right for you.

-A 2% rate reduction with a mortgage refinance is more meaningful if you have a $300,000 mortgage rather than one that’s just $100,000.
-Do the math and take advantage of helpful tools including a refinance calculator to determine whether the percentage change is worth refinancing and will save you money.
+A 2% rate reduction with a mortgage refinance is more meaningful if you have a $300,000 mortgage rather than one that’s $100,000.
+Do the math and take advantage of helpful tools including a refinance calculator to determine whether the percentage change is worth refinancing to save you money.

 You’re a better borrower.